 An over-the-top s'mores icebox cake complete with marshmallow whipped cream, soft chocolate ganache, graham crackers and toasted marshmallows!

 I have always loved making icebox cakes.
 The simplicity and flavor combinations are pretty much endless when it comes to them!
 I had so much coming up with this one.
-What’s better than s’mores in the summertime?
-You can even make this in the cooler months to get your s’mores fix.
-When I was researching s’mores icebox cakes, I noticed that almost all of them use chocolate pudding for the chocolate layers.
-I am not usually opposed to chocolate pudding in icebox cakes, but this particular one, I wanted to get as close to an authentic s’mores flavor as I could.
-This only meant creating a chocolate ganache!
-It stays super soft, almost like a smooth frosting.
-It’s amazing.
+What's better than s'mores in the summertime?
+You can even make this in the cooler months to get your s'mores fix.
+What exactly is an icebox cake, you ask?
+It's a no bake dessert that involves layering graham crackers or cookies with different fillings that will then get refrigerated overnight.
+The cracker/cookie layer gets super soft and cake-like after absorbing moisture from the marshmallow cream.

 The other layers consisted of the usual graham crackers, but the whipped cream layers I had to figure out how I would get the marshmallow flavor in there.
 I decided to add marshmallow creme to the whipped cream and fold in some mini marshmallows for fun.
 They get nice and soft so you barely know they are there.